Challenges faced by Indian startups

 8. In order to gain access to resources, mentorship, and funding, think about working with an accelerator or incubator.

-9. Securing funding can take a long time and be difficult, but persistence can pay off in the end.
+9. Securing funding can be a time-consuming and challenging process, but persistence can ultimately pay off.
 Be patient and persistent.

 Success stories of startups that overcame this challenge